advop-admin/topdraw-ai-fullstack/README.md

 - Click "Analyze Client" to scrape and process data

 ### 2. Review Matches
-- View automatically matched historical projects
+- View automatically matched historical projects from your PM system
 - See similarity scores and project details
 - Review scraped client information